alanxzhou/alanxzhou.github.io/_pages/about.md

 * B.A. in Physics, Harvard College 2016
 * M.S. in Data Science, Tufts University 2020
-* Employed at Draper from 2016 - now
+* Employed at Draper from 2016 - Present